shudnal/NomapPrinter/package/thunderstore/NomapPrinter/README.md

 * file **BirdsEye.BraveNewWorld.png** will be placed into "**%appdata%\\..\\LocalLow\\IronGate\\Valheim\\screenshots\\**" directory
 * copy that file into **\BepInEx\cache\shudnal.NomapPrinter** and rename into **BirdsEye.BraveNewWorld.explored.png**
 * change that file how you like while saving its resolution and format
-* that file will be loaded as explored map layer when you generate BirdsEye map type while in BraveNewWorld world
-* that file will not be reloaded until game relaunch

 ## Best mods to use with
 * To place pins immersively in nomap mode you can use [AutoPinSigns](https://valheim.thunderstore.io/package/shudnal/AutoPinSigns/)